latex3/latex3/l3in2e/readme.txt

 ===========

 Run this file with pdfLaTeX:

+  pdflatex source3

-pdflatex source3 to produce the documentation.
+to produce the documentation.
 Doing this will produce three extra files (source3.ist, l3doc.cfg and l3full.cfg).
 The first of these is a style file for makeindex; the others or configuration files for the documentation class.
 If you want to full documentation including the code listings than rename l3full.cfg to l3doc.cfg and run LaTeX again.
+Alternatively, run (in extended mode):

+  pdflatex "\PassOptionsToClass{full}{l3doc}\input{source3}"

-Alternatively, run (in extended mode) pdflatex "\PassOptionsToClass{full}{l3doc}\input{source3}" After that run makeindex to produce the index, like so: makeindex -s source3.ist source3 and rerun LaTeX.
+After that run makeindex to produce the index, like so:

+  makeindex -s source3.ist source3

+and rerun LaTeX.

 expl3.dtx